-13.1 Part II of the FOI Act establishes an Information Publication Scheme (IPS) for Australian Government agencies subject to the Act.
-The IPS requires agencies to publish a broad range of information on their website and provides a means for agencies to proactively publish other information.
-Agencies must also publish a plan that explains how they intend to implement and administer the IPS (an agency plan).
+- 13.1 Part II of the FOI Act establishes an IPS for Australian Government agencies subject to the FOI Act.
+The IPS requires agencies to publish a broad range of information on their website and authorises agencies to proactively publish other information.
+Agencies must also publish a plan that explains how they intend to implement and administer the IPS (an agency plan). - 13.2 The IPS underpins a pro-disclosure culture across government and is one of a number of mechanisms through which government-held information is made available to the public.
+Other mechanisms that reflect the pro-disclosure goals of the FOI Act include the ability of agencies to release information administratively, 1 the publication of information released through an FOI request on agencies' disclosure logs2 and self-service options which allow people to access their own personal information (for example, MyGov).

-13.2 The IPS underpins a pro-disclosure culture across government, and transforms the freedom of information framework from one that is reactive to individual requests for documents, to one that also relies more heavily on agency-driven publication of information.
-The IPS requirements also reflect the objective that information held by government is a national resource to be managed for public purposes (s 3(3)).

-13.3 Publication of government information can stimulate innovation and economic prosperity.
+- 13.3 The IPS requires agencies to regularly consider and publish information that is of value to the public.
+The IPS requirements also reflect the object of the FOI Act: that information held by government is a national resource to be managed for public purposes (s 3(3)). - 13.4 Publication of government information can stimulate innovation and economic prosperity.
 It can also enhance participatory democracy by assisting the public to better understand how government makes decisions and administers programs.
-An informed community can participate more effectively in government processes, and contribute to better policy and decisions.
-Transparency in government can also lessen the risk that people will be disadvantaged in dealings with government through lack of knowledge or a misunderstanding of government processes.

-13.4 The IPS requirements are intended to facilitate and promote public access to information promptly and at the lowest reasonable cost.
+An informed community can participate more effectively in government processes and contribute to better policy and decisions.
+Transparency in government can also lessen the risk that people will be disadvantaged in dealings with government through lack of knowledge or a misunderstanding of government processes. - 13.5 The IPS sets minimum requirements for publication of information and supports publication of a wide range of information (s 8(4)).
+Agencies are encouraged to identify and publish additional information, beyond the minimum requirements of s 8(2) of the FOI Act.
+Further, agencies can take steps to make existing information more accessible to members of the public. - 13.6 The IPS requirements are intended to facilitate and promote public access to information promptly and at the lowest reasonable cost.
+Strong commitment to proactive disclosure through the IPS is not only consistent with the objects of the FOI Act and supports Australia's democratic values; it may also reduce the need for applicants to seek formal release of documents through FOI requests.